eiroca/awesome-list/Apple2.md

 *  [robotwar](https://github.com/richardharrington/robotwar) Robots fight to the death in a virtual arena (based on the game for the Apple II)
 *  [septic-a2](https://github.com/magic-roundabout/septic-a2) A small Apple II demo with beeper music
 *  [SHR-NTSC](https://github.com/dschmenk/SHR-NTSC) NTSC artifact colors for Apple IIGS
+*  [sider-xebec-disassembly](https://github.com/FozzTexx/sider-xebec-disassembly) Disassembly of the Sider/Xebec SASI card ROM and tools for the Apple II
 *  [telnetd](https://github.com/sheumann/telnetd) Telnetd for GNO
 *  [the_mill_daughterboard](https://github.com/lucaridarelli/the_mill_daughterboard) Apple II Stellation Two The Mill OS9 Daughterboard PCB and PROM source
 *  [transformer](https://github.com/Luigi30/transformer) Transform 2D coordinates with an Apple IIGS